-1. In large cap companies where few or no equity stakes attain the legal threshold for significant shareholdings, despite the considerable sums actually invested.

-2. In companies with a plurality of shareholders represented on the board that are not otherwise related.
+- 1. In large capitalization companies where few or no equity stakes attain the legal threshold for significant shareholdings, despite the considerable sums actually invested. - 2.
+In companies with a plurality of shareholders represented on the Board that are not otherwise related.

-See sections: B.1.3, A.2 y A.3
+See sections: B.1.3, A.2 and A.3

-13. The number of independent directors should represent at least one third of all board members.
+13. The number of independent directors should represent at least one third of all Board members.